 “I didn’t know that,” he said, patting my shoulder.
-“How about we go kill all of them in the food court and I’ll find something that can fit into your armor and walked along with me as I headed out of the gallery.
+“How about we go kill all of them in the food court and I’ll find something that can fit into your armor” he said, walking along with me as I headed out of the gallery.
 “Can you swallow pills?
 It won’t help your stomach, but it’ll give you nutrients.
 Maybe the vapor bar, as long as you stick with the bar food vapors and none of the alcohol.”

 Just before we got to the door, the statue collapsed behind us.
 Mobian turned and looked back at it, then turned to me.
 “Duct tape will do ‘er.
 Best we run and get that food now.”

 Despite swarms of killer robots, we made good time to the nearest food area.
 Unfortunately, after so long without food, the smell got to me.
 Mobian turned to help me up, “Just a little further now…” He looked past me.
 “Or a little backward if you’ve got more fight in you.”